snowplow-archive/snowplow.github.com/_posts/2015-03-02-snowplow-r61-pygmy-parrot-released.md

 This release has a variety of new features, operational enhancements and bug fixes.
 The major additions are:

 1. You can now parse Amazon CloudFront access logs using Snowplow
-2. The latest Clojure Collector version supports Tomcat 8 and CORS for cross-domain `POST` from JavaScript and ActionScript
+2. The latest Clojure Collector version supports Tomcat 8 and CORS, ready for cross-domain `POST` from JavaScript and ActionScript
 3. EmrEtlRunner's failure handling and Clojure Collector log handling have been improved

 The rest of this post will cover the following topics: